hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

       .. note::

-         For the transaction processors, the log file names contain a random string that is unique for each instance of the transaction processor.
+         The log file names for the transaction processors contain a random string that is unique for each instance of the transaction processor.
          For more information, see :ref:`examine-logs-ubuntu-label`.